jeremyomer/KidneyExchange.jl/README.md

 mip_params = MIP_params()
 mip_params.optimizer = "Gurobi"
 ```
 the default solver is changed to Gurobi.
+Users who do not wish to use the Gurobi solver can start with modifying this line to replace Gurobi with a solver of their choice.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://jeremyomer.github.io/KidneyExchange.jl/dev/